 Strategies for housing advocates to effect policy change

 Habitat funded the Urban Institute to assess eight policy changes and conduct interviews with various stakeholders.
-Based on their findings, Urban Institute researchers found six key strategies for change delivering policy and systems change at local, state and federal levels.
+Based on their findings, Urban Institute researchers found six key strategies for delivering policy and systems change at local, state and federal levels.

 Learn more